thisisthor/lectures/sessions/01/README.md

 Who | What
 --- | -----------
-Group 1 | What is Open Source?
-Group 2 | What is HTML/CSS?
-Show examples!
+Group 1 | What is a protocol?
+Explain the range of protocols that exists Group 2 | Who is Tim-Berners Lee and what did he do?
-Group 3 | What is a protocol?
+Group 3 | What is Web 2.0?
-Group 4 | Who is Tim-Berners Lee and what did he do?
+Group 4 | What is Open Source?

 ### Present your mini-lesson!
 (1 hour)